sjcobb2022/astro-tufte-css-blog-template/README.md

 parsing markdown, and [KaTeX](https://katex.org) for LaTeX support.
 See `./src/plugins` for the katex plugin.

+We also use [shiki](https://shiki.style/) for highlighting, with one-dark themes because I think they fit nicely with the tuftian palette.

 All assets live in `./public`, including `tufte.css` for styling and the `et-book` font files.
 Assets are made to be relatively static to allow for happier hacking.